 - If you’re a parent you have the wonderful privilege of showing your children how an active outdoor lifestyle helps them become whole people, too.
 Grandparents, that’s you, too!

 Whole, Healthy People are Better…

-Whole healthy people are better spouses, parents, siblings, friends, employees, bosses, neighbors and citizens.
+Whole healthy people are better spouses, parents, children, siblings, friends, employees, bosses, neighbors and citizens.

-We’re not claiming you’ll automatically become whole and healthy because of Twin Cities Outdoors!
-But we sure want to help you find local resources and give you ideas to help you work towards that for yourself.
+We’re not claiming you’ll automatically become whole and healthy because of Twin Cities Outdoors.
+But we sure want to help you find local resources and give you ideas to help you work towards that yourself.